bycaroline/React_frontend-for-shared-backend_PetsProject/README.md

     Access their profiles

-    And more (depending on project scope)
+    CRUD operations on their pets

 # Group members